C.J. Uzomah Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Uzomah has averaged 41 receiving yards per game over his two career matchups against the Chargers, 19.5 more than his over/under in Sunday's game.
+- Against the Chargers, Uzomah has averaged 41 receiving yards per game over his two career matchups, 18.5 more than his over/under for Sunday's game.

 - Uzomah, in two matchups, did not have a touchdown catch.